stephanianevado/learning/README.md

 * Build a drum machine.
 * Build a javascript calculator.
 * Build a 25 + 5 clock.
-* Back End Development and APIs Courses: boilerplate-npm, boilerplate-express, boilerplate-mongomongoose.
+* Back end development and APIs courses: boilerplate-npm, boilerplate-express, boilerplate-mongomongoose.
 * Build a timestamp microservice.
+* Build a request header parser microservice.

 Note: I also built a star wars music machine as an alternative to the original project "drum machine", just because I'm a big fan <3!!